HWbioinf2

 - In GTF and GFF files, exons are shown as thicker boxes, introns are thinner.

-- For each of the following questions, select a part of the sequence
+- For the following questions, select a part of the sequence

 illustrating the answer and export a figure using